 Check to make sure that all participants are current on their immunizations.
 MMR (measles, mumps, rubella) should have been received by the 12th birthday.
 All four doses of oral polio vaccine should have been received.
 Probably the most important for a high adventure trips is tetanus and diphtheria.
 These should have been received within the past 10 years.
 Checking with the family physician about a new booster might be a good idea!

 When estimating funds for “on the road” (charges like gas, meals, overnight accommodations, and bus or plane tickets) be sure to figure EVERYTHING on the high side.
 If you are not electing to use our equipment protection option, reserve some funds in case of damage to gear.
-Then add an additional 10% contingency to cover unforeseen costs.
+Then add an additional 10% contingency to cover unforeseen trip costs.
 If this puts the trip out of reach for some financially, it is far better to know before signing up.
-Also, it is much easier to refund some money at the end of the trip than to ask for an additional payment due to an unforeseen situation.
+Also, it is much easier for canoe trip leaders to refund some money at the end of the trip (you’ll look like a hero) than to ask for an additional payment due to an unforeseen situation.

 It is easier if the total fee is collected in installments.
-A non-refundable trip deposit of $50/person (plus bunk room fees of $10/person/night) must be sent to us when the reservation is made.
+A non-refundable trip deposit of $100/person (plus a one time group reservation fee of $10) must be sent to us when the reservation is made.
 Be sure to tell the participants whether items like on-the-road meals, any needed travel lodging, and fishing licenses are included in the collected monies or if they are to be paid for individually.
 Have them plan on having some cash for last minute forgotten items.
-“Fun things” like live bait for the trip, extra fishing lures, a can of pop, T-shirts, souvenir maps, a gift for the folks back home, etc., must also be in the personal budgets ($25 – $75).
+“Fun things” like live bait for the trip, extra fishing lures, a can of pop, T-shirts, souvenir maps, a gift for the folks back home, etc., must also be in the personal budgets ($35 – $75).

 The Paperwork – VERY IMPORTANT!